MicrosoftDocs/architecture-center/docs/example-scenario/iot/vertical-buy-online-pickup-in-store.md

 With [**59% of
 consumers**](https://retailwire.com/discussion/is-curbside-pickup-just-getting-started/) polled
-saying they\'re likely to continue choosing curbside pickup even after the pandemic, Contoso would like to improve the levels of efficiency in their curbside operations.
-For curbside pickups, Contoso would like to have information on how far away each customer is and when the customer arrives at the parking lot.
+saying they\'re likely to continue choosing curbside pickup even after the pandemic, Contoso wants to improve the efficiency of their curbside operations.
+For curbside pickups, Contoso needs information on how far away each customer is and when the customer arrives at the parking lot.

 The solution should provide alerts to the store associates and trigger a work order to start packing the fresh produce for customers that are near the outlet.
-This would decrease the waiting time, which would improve a key aspect of the curbside pickup experience.
+This decreases customer waiting time, improving a key aspect of the curbside pickup experience.

 ## Requirements

 -   *What are key technical and non-technical requirements?*

-In accessing data on their customers' movements, Contoso will need to ensure personal privacy protection for their customers as an essential prerequisite as part of corporate accountability and given that their brand is built on trust.
+In accessing data on their customers' movements, Contoso must ensure personal privacy protection for their customers as an essential prerequisite as part of corporate accountability and given that their brand is built on trust.